Politics of the Isle of Wight: Local governance

 Often thought of as part of Hampshire, the Isle of Wight was briefly included in that county when the first county councils were created in 1888.
 However, a "Home Rule" campaign led to a separate Isle of Wight County Council being established in 1890, and the island has remained independent of mainland local government ever since.
 The island was, however, part of the "Assize county" of Hampshire.
 Like inhabitants of many islands, Islanders are fiercely jealous of their real (or perceived) independence, and confusion over the Island's separate status is a perennial source of friction.

 It was planned to merge the county back into Hampshire as a district in the 1974 local government reform, but a last minute change led to it retaining its county council.
 However, since there was no provision made in the Local Government Act 1972 for unitary authorities, the Island had to retain a two-tier structure, with a county council and two boroughs, Medina and South Wight.

 The borough councils were merged with the county council on 1 April 1995 to form a single unitary authority, the Isle of Wight Council, as recommended by the Local Government Commission for England.
 The only significant present-day administrative link with Hampshire is the police service, which is joint between Hampshire and the Isle of Wight.

 House of Commons representation

-The Isle of Wight forms a single constituency of the House of Commons, with an electorate of 113,021 (as of 2019).
-This is by far the largest electorate in the country.
-The 2018 proposals from the Boundary Commission for England will split the constituency into two.
+From the 2024 general election onwards, the Isle of Wight has been split into two constituencies; Isle of Wight East and Isle of Wight West.
+Prior to this, the Isle of Wight formed a single constituency.

 The constituency was traditionally a battleground between the Conservatives and the Liberal Democrats.
 Between 1974 and 1987, the seat was a Liberal seat, then becoming Conservative until 1997 when the Liberal Democrats won on a reduced Conservative vote.
 The seat reverted to the Conservatives in 2001, and has remained Conservative since, with the Liberal Democrats falling to fifth place in 2015, when UKIP came second.
 The Labour Party came second in 2017, with the Liberal Democrats and UKIP both losing their deposits.

+2024 general election

+Isle of Wight East elected a new Conservative MP (Joe Robertson), while the incumbent Conservative MP Bob Seely lost election in Isle of Wight West to Richard Quigley (Labour).